debian0501/scala-fundamentals/README.md

 * _null_ s are considered very bad practice in Scala

 Note:
-* Hierfür wird Option verwendet
+* Therefore option is used

 <!--v-->
 ## Unit